-Diabetics used to depend only on urine tests or daily finger sticks to measure their blood sugars.
-These tests were accurate, but only in the moment.
-As an overall measurement of blood sugar control, they were very limited, as blood sugar can vary wildly depending on the time of day, activity levels, even hormone changes.
+People with diabetes used to depend only on urine tests or daily finger sticks to measure their blood sugars.
+These tests are accurate, but only in the moment.
+As an overall measurement of blood sugar control, they’re very limited.
+This is because blood sugar can vary wildly depending on the time of day, activity levels, and even hormone changes.
 Some people may have high blood sugars at 3 a.m. and be totally unaware of it.

 Accuracy is relative, however, when it comes to A1C or even blood glucose tests.
 The A1C test result can be up to half a percent higher or lower than the actual percentage.
 That means if your A1C is 6, it might indicate a range from 5.5 to 6.5.
 Some people may have a blood glucose test that indicates diabetes, while their A1C is normal, or vice versa.
 Before making a diagnosis of diabetes, your doctor should repeat the tests.

-For those who have had prediabetes or diabetes for a long time, A1C results that are moving upward is a sign that you need to start on medication or change what you are already taking.
+For those who have had prediabetes or diabetes for a long time, A1C results that are moving upward are a sign that you need to start on medication or change what you’re already taking.
 You may also need to make other lifestyle changes and monitor your daily blood glucose more closely.